CTEPH Symptoms and Risk FactorS

 Chronic thromboembolic pulmonary hypertension (CTEPH) can develop in people who have experienced an acute pulmonary embolism (a blood clot in your lungs [PE]).
-In fact, as many as 1 out of every 25 people who had a PE (even those who were treated with at least 3 months of anticoagulants [blood thinners]), could develop CTEPH.* An acute PE can happen when a certain type of blood clot called deep vein thrombosis (DVT) travels from your leg or another part of your body to an artery in your lung, where it then gets stuck.
+About 1 in 25 people who had a PE (even those who were treated with at least 3 months of anticoagulants [blood thinners]), could develop CTEPH.* An acute PE can happen when a certain type of blood clot called deep vein thrombosis (DVT) travels from your leg or another part of your body to an artery in your lung, where it then gets stuck.

 An acute PE can cause you to feel short of breath, have chest pain, and cough up blood.
-While CTEPH is rare, it generally appears in someone within 6 months to 2 years of experiencing an acute PE.
+CTEPH can appear in someone within 6 months to 2 years of experiencing an acute PE.
 If you had PE in the past and are still experiencing shortness of breath, talk to your doctor.

 People who've been treated for PE and still have symptoms after 3 months could have CTEPH.

 What does it feel like to have CTEPH?

 Unfortunately, there is no way for a doctor to tell that you definitely have CTEPH based on symptoms alone.
 This is because the most common symptoms of CTEPH are also common symptoms of other diseases, such as asthma, chronic obstructive pulmonary disease (COPD), heart failure, or acute PE.
 If you have CTEPH, some things you may experience include:

 How can an acute PE lead to CTEPH?

 An acute PE can increase the risk of developing CTEPH, especially in those who: